What is Software Testing Life Cycle (STLC)?

-Contrary to popular belief, Software Testing is not a just a single activity.
-It consists of series of activities carried out methodologically to help certify your software product.
-These activities (stages) constitute the Software Testing Life Cycle (STLC).
+Software Testing Life Cycle (STLC) is a sequence of specific activities conducted during the testing process to ensure software quality goals are met.
+STLC involves both verification and validation activities.
+Contrary to popular belief, Software Testing is not just a single/isolate activity, i.e. testing.
+It consists of a series of activities carried out methodologically to help certify your software product.
+STLC stands for Software Testing Life Cycle.

-Each of these stages have a definite Entry and Exit criteria , Activities & Deliverables associated with it.
+Each of these stages has a definite Entry and Exit criteria, Activities & Deliverables associated with it.

-In an Ideal world you will not enter the next stage until the exit criteria for the previous stage is met.
+In an Ideal world, you will not enter the next stage until the exit criteria for the previous stage is met.
 But practically this is not always possible.
-So for this tutorial , we will focus of activities and deliverables for the different stages in STLC.
-Lets look into them in detail.
+So for this tutorial, we will focus on activities and deliverables for the different stages in STLC life cycle.
+Let’s look into them in detail.

 - Identify types of tests to be performed.